PeteA52/AngularJS-exploration/Intro to Angular Modules/README.md

-something else really new in README.md
+something else new in README.md